There are a lot of different species of organisms in the world.

-- Jurassic Park: Elly, a paleobotanist, knows from a cursory glance that a certain plant is extinct.
-How it got there is never explained, since the park scientists weren't cloning plants.
+- Jurassic Park: Ellie, a paleobotanist, knows from a cursory glance that a certain plant is an extinct species.

-- In Honey, I Shrunk The Kids, the tiny kids are running away from a gigantic lawn mower and jump into a hole in the ground.
+- In Honey, I Shrunk the Kids, the tiny kids are running away from a gigantic lawn mower and jump into a hole in the ground.
 Nick immediately identifies the exact species of worm that made the tunnel (despite the worm not even being present).
 Possibly justified in that they are in his backyard and since he is a science geek, it's at least remotely possible that he knows what species of worm lives in their area (Nick identifies it as a common earthworm, which would likely be most people's first guess anyway).

 - Happens in many Jules Verne novels, where The Professor identifies and describes the characteristics of every plant or animal species the protagonists come across, as a means for Verne to show his work.